How to vote on polling day

 - The staff at the polling station will give you a ballot paper.
 It will list the candidates that you can vote for, and the party they represent.
-It will have an official mark.
-You may be given more than one ballot paper if there is more than one election on the same day

 - If you have a visual impairment, you can ask for a special voting device that allows you to vote on your own in secret

 - Take your ballot paper into a polling booth.
 This is so that no one can see how you vote.
 Mark a cross (X) in the box to the right of the name of the candidate or party you want to vote for.
 Do not write anything else on the paper or your vote may not be counted

 - Fold the ballot paper in half and put it in the ballot box.
 Do not let anyone see your vote

 - If you are unsure about anything, ask the polling staff to help you

 Your right to vote is yours alone.
 Nobody should stop you from voting or interfere with your right to vote.
 Nobody can find out how you voted.

 During this pilot, random checks will be made to ensure that people who voted by post did vote themselves and there was no fraud or undue pressure put on them.

 If you become aware that an electoral offence is being committed, report it to us on 01282 661919.

 You can also report electoral offences to Crimestoppers anonymously by: